The #1 Biggest Mistake When Making Bone Broth

 Which method you decide to go with will depend on how much time you have and how much broth you want to make.

 Not every bone in your body is created equal, and the same is true for the animals that will source your bone broth.
-The best bones for bone broth are those that are rich in connective tissue, as that’s where most of the collagen is located.
+The best bones for bone broth are those that contain connective tissue, as that’s where most of the collagen is located.

 For chickens, you want to search for chicken feet first.
-They’re full of joints and loaded with connective tissue.
 If you can’t find chicken feet, search for chicken wings or chicken backs.
 Ideally, you’ll be saving your chicken carcasses after a meal at home and freezing your bones in anticipation of your broth-making day, but we can’t always prepare ahead, so ask your butcher about those feet and wings.

 If you’re planning to make a beef bone broth, your best bet is a combination of marrow bones and beef knuckle.
-The marrow bones alone probably won’t get you to the gelatinous finish, but they do offer excellent nutrients and a delicious flavor.
+The marrow bones alone probably won’t get you to the gelatinous finish, but the collagen in these bones does offer naturally occurring collagen and amino acids as well as a delicious flavor.

 If you’re choosing beef, you might consider one extra step to enhance the flavor of the final product.
 Roasted bones tend to create a richer, deeper flavor, so before you throw everything into the pot, place bones on a cookie sheet and roast at 375 F for 15–20 minutes first.